treeowl/compact-sequences/CONTRIBUTING.md

 The basic operations there require considerably less code than those for the other structures, so it's easier to understand how they interact with the debit invariant.
-The queues are a bit more code with some strictness invariants not explicitly expressed in the type itself.
-Deques
-(still being implemented) are just like queues, but with lots and lots more cases to deal with.
+The other structures work according to exactly the same principles, but with a lot more moving parts.

 Speaking of debit invariants, it will be very helpful for contributors to have some